 🌟 Theme: Shine Bright - dress up to shine!

-Step into a night of brilliance, celebration, and cultural pride at the 2025 Ballaarat NAIDOC Ball – a dazzling evening that honours Aboriginal and Torres Strait Islander culture and communit
+Community stepped in to a night of brilliance, celebration, and cultural pride at the 2025 Ballaarat NAIDOC Ball – a dazzling evening that honoured Aboriginal and Torres Strait Islander cultu

 When: 6 - 11pm, Friday 11th July